-This is a right for existing shareholders to have first refusal on the issue of new shares by a company.
+This is a right for existing shareholders to have the first refusal on the issue of new shares by a company.
 These rights protect shareholders against dilution of their shareholdings.
 Where pre-emption rights apply, shares are offered to holders of relevant shares in proportion to their existing holdings.
-Generally businesses raising funds on Crowdcube will only offer pre-emption rights to A Ordinary shareholders, however every pitch is different so always be sure to check the pitch page to confirm what type of shares are being offered in exchange for your investment.
+Generally, businesses raising funds on Crowdcube will only offer pre-emption rights to A Ordinary shareholders, however, every pitch is different so always be sure to read the legal review which will be attached to the email you are sent after the pitch closes to investment

 Articles in this section

 - How many investments can I make in a single pitch?

 - Can Crowdcube give me advice on what to invest in?

 - Can I invest in equity pitches via a Company or SIPP?

 - How can I pay for my investment?

 - When is payment for my investment collected?

 - Can I cancel or reduce my investment?

 - What happens if the target amount is not reached?